Identity Politics and Neoliberalism

 I think that we’re seeing the rise of the zombie left.
 It staggers around.
 It attacks everything in sight, slavering and screaming.
 It forms herds, which go in circles, forever starving for a kind of narcissistic self-satiation.
 And the end result of all this is that accomplishes…less than nothing.
 It’s easy to see.

 I call that zombie left the alt-left, too.
 Like the alt-right, it took over, through hostility, aggression, rage, bullying, and intimidation, and made extremist stances on fringe issues the be-all and end-all.
-It’s made of people who’ll fight you aggressively and viciously over things gender free bathrooms or pronouns for rich Westerners…but don’t know the simple fact that four billion people in the world live without decent sanitation and two billion without decent food….and don’t care, either.
+It’s made of people who’ll fight you aggressively and viciously over things like gender free bathrooms or pronouns for rich Westerners…but don’t know the simple fact that four billion people in the world live without decent sanitation and two billion without decent food….and don’t care, either.

 So let me begin with a simple observation — one personal, and one factual.